 These small tiny little red bugs have eight legs and are from the same family of animals that includes spiders.
 However they’re significantly smaller than any other spider you might find in your home; if you can get close enough to look at them (often difficult because their color blends into green grass), then you will see how round these little things really are!

-Why are clover mites in my house?
+Why are clover mites (little red bugs) in my house?

 Clover mites are the worst house guests you can have.
 They will invade your home through every crack and crevice, burrowing into anything they deem to be a safe haven for their young.
 You may not even know that there is an infestation until you find them creeping from between the floorboards or crawling over your bedspread at night!

-It is nearly impossible to miss the crimson-red bugs, crawling around your windowsills or directly on top of window panes.
+This little red bugs is nearly impossible to miss the crimson-red bugs, crawling around your windowsills or directly on top of window panes.
 No larger than a pinhead, these red pests will leave behind telltale stains when smashed and are difficult to remove from surfaces they’ve landed upon with any force.

 The number of red bugs on the outside of your home may be an indication that there is a problem with household mites.
-These little buggers are attracted to sunny sides and often congregate in large numbers, making it difficult to see through windows or enjoy outdoor space because they’re all over the place!
+These little red bugs are attracted to sunny sides and often congregate in large numbers, making it difficult to see through windows or enjoy outdoor space because they’re all over the place!

 Life around these tiny creatures can quickly become unbearable if not dealt with right away; soon enough you’ll find them inside as well where ceiling corners serve as prime nesting spots for their eggs.